dingyizhe2000/OT1/README.md

 # Embracing the Blessing of Smoothness in Optimal Transport Map Estimation Between General Distributions

 ## Overview
-This repository contains code to reproduce results from the paper **“Embracing the Blessing of Smoothness in Optimal Transport Map Estimation Between General Distributions”** by Yizhe Ding, Runze Li, and Lingzhou Xue (The Pennsylvania State University).
+This repository contains code to reproduce results from the paper **“Embracing the Blessing of Smoothness in Optimal Transport Map Estimation Between General Distributions”** by Yizhe Ding, Runze Li, and Lingzhou Xue (The Pennsylvania State University). [(arXiv link)](https://arxiv.org/pdf/2412.08064)

 ---